ItsTristan/ExpenseMaster/README.md

 * Google-Gson `(Included /libs/)`

 ## Installation
-**An unsigned, compiled .apk file is available in the /bin/ folder as ExpenseMaster.apk.**
+**A signed, compiled .apk file is available in the /bin/ folder as ExpenseMaster.apk.**

 This project was built in Eclipse Luna, compliant with JDK 1.8, and targets the Android SDK Level 17 (Android 4.2.2).
 See **Requirements** above for information about libraries and components that might not be included in the repository.